Skip to content

 Henry Ford, An Unlikely Hero

-His father wanted him to spend his life working on the family farm.
-His friends said his idea was outrageous.
-But Henry Ford, an unlikely hero, defied all odds, paving the way for today’s automobile industry through his audacity to challenge convention and persevere through obstacles.
+His father wanted him to spend his life working on the family farm, and his friends said his idea was outrageous.
+However, an unlikely hero, Henry Ford defied all odds, paving the way for today’s automobile industry through his audacity to challenge convention and persevere through obstacles.

 While working as chief engineer at the Edison Illuminating Company in Detroit, Ford devoted his spare time and resources to building a gasoline-powered engine.
 After achieving his goal in 1893, Ford focused on his next, much bolder dream: a gasoline-powered automobile.